Thaleia/React-useEffect-app/README.md

-This is a React app using useEffect hook!
+This is a React app using the useEffect hook!

 Css centered with grid.